Virginia AG wants police records after Army officer stopped

 Nazario got out of the vehicle and again asked for a supervisor.
 Gutierrez responded with “knee-strikes” to his legs, knocking him to the ground, the lawsuit says.
 The two officers struck him multiple times, then handcuffed and interrogated him.

 The traffic stop was captured on Nazario’s cellphone video, and the body-worn cameras worn by Crocker and Gutierrez, according to the lawsuit.
 Windsor is about 70 miles (110 kilometers) southeast of Richmond.
+Census data says that as of 2019, Windsor has a population of 2,721.
+Of that total, nearly three-quarters of the town is white and nearly 18% is Black.

 Sign up for Daily Newsletters